Arcadia-Digital/superfeet-documentation/docs/technical-user-guide-v2.md

 - **Flickity:** Carousel/slider functionality
 - **Swiper:** Alternative carousel library
 - **SearchSpring Bundle:** Search and recommendations
+  - **Important:** `searchspring.bundle.js` is modified by the build system for each store
+  - Each store has a different SearchSpring instance configuration
+  - Do not manually modify this file - use the build system

 **JavaScript Best Practices:**
 - Use modern JavaScript (ES6+) when possible